Dogs in distress

 Spain

 In Spain, hunting dogs, known as galgos and podencos, are tortured and killed in their tens of thousands each year.
-These poor creatures are frequently subjected to the horrifying fate of being exploited for a single hunting season before being cruelly tortured and discarded like trash.
+These poor creatures are exploited for a single hunting season before being cruelly tortured and discarded like trash.
 The depth of suffering they endure is unimaginable; they are starved, hurled into dark wells, savagely beaten, targeted in shooting practices, poisoned or, possibly worst of all, hung from trees until they slowly suffocate to death.
+This cruelty is inflicted on the dogs if they disrespect their ‘owners’ for not being sufficiently aggressive.
 We cannot stand idly by with a clear conscience as this abuse persists.

-We are working with three organizations, Foundation Jadoul, Galgos del Sur and PACMA, who work tirelessly to provide the best possible care to animals in need, like abused, traumatized and discarded galgos.
-With your support for this project, we have helped treat, rehabilitate and rehome these animals so they never again have to feel the brutal hand of abuse.
+We are working with four organizations, Sociedad Valenciana Protectora de Animales y Plantas, Jadoul Foundation, Galgos del Sur and PACMA, who work to provide the best possible care to animals in need, like abused, traumatized and discarded galgos.

 Compounding the plight of galgos is the fact that they have no legal protection.
 These dogs are classified as agricultural animals, exposing them to relentless abuse and death.
-With the support of our donors, we are fighting this ruling in Spanish courts, petitioning the government to amend the laws to give galgos the protection they deserve while shining a light on the dark underbelly of the Spanish hunting industry.
+With the support of our donors, we are exposing them to legally condoned fighting this ruling in Spanish courts, petitioning the government to amend the laws to give galgos the protection they deserve while shining a light on the dark underbelly of the Spanish hunting industry.

 Tanzania